Best Starting Attribute Points in Cyberpunk 2077 – All Attributes Explained

 The Best Perks in Cyberpunk 2077 2.0

-So what are the best perks to get in Cyberpunk 2077?
-Well, that depends on your playstyle.
+The best perks in Cyberpunk 2077 are the ones that improve your health, stamina, and cyberware.
+But it also depends on your playstyle.
 Some perks might be darn-near necessary for someone focusing on a sword-based build, while those same perks would be absolutely useless to someone focusing on rifles.
-Considering you can easily respec your perks at any time, we would encourage you to play around and experiment to find a combination you enjoy and that suits your playstyle.
-But that’s a cop-out answer.

 • Adrenaline Rush (Body): (Level1) +35% max health, (Level 2) +20% health regen bonus, (Level 3) unlocks Adrenaline Rush mode, which will increase your health by 30% if using a Blood Pump cyberware.